jmdiegel707/MineCord/ConfigHelp.md

 - PostID:
   - Float
   - The ID of the channel that `PostToDiscord` and `PostToMinecraft` use.
+Not to be confused with `Channel`.

 - PostToDiscord:
   - Boolean